ZoteTheMighty/roact-patterns/gamepad/README.md

 ## Future Development
 The tools provided by these navigation solutions should make some navigation paradigms easier to implement.
 In particular, the example provided shows a reasonable implementation of a view pager, with support for changing views with left and right bumpers.
 It also includes a component with a variable-length list of buttons, which connects those buttons together using First-class Refs.

 Other patterns may be more or less difficult than the ones implemented here.
 Further investigation is needed to identify missing features or shortcomings.
-Below is a short list of any currently known issues.
+Below is a short list of any currently known issues and absences.

+### Concerns with Current Implementation
+* Passing refs around is awkward and opaque, particularly when refs have unclear ownership.
+This could be addressed at the Roact level, or by establishing some convention, or by some other pattern not yet discovered.
+* The examples depend on passing a `NavigationController` through context, but then using it in `didMount`/`willUnmount`.
+This makes it a poor candidate for the render-prop Provider/Consumer pattern.
+* Currently, there's some fallback selection logic that's awkward and potentially flaky, and doesn't account for selection tuples at all.
+This should be replaced with something more thought out.

 ### Missing Features or Improvements
 * Some operations would benefit from being able to reverse-lookup a ref when given an instance, but since it also supports auto-navigation, the user may not have created refs for all relevant Instances.
 * Context actions use the standard ContextActionService interface, but don't provide any particular insight for determining which Instance in a group is selected.
 Utilities to determine which element in a list is selected when a context action is invoked are crucial to making the feature useful.
 * There needs to be an interface layer between this navigation framework and `ContextActionService`/`GuiService` that allows use of the "Core" versions of the methods and fields used.
 This is crucial to making it useful for internal code.
-* Passing refs around is awkward and opaque, particularly when refs have unclear ownership.
-This could be addressed at the Roact level, or by establishing some convention, or by some other pattern not yet discovered.
-* The examples depend on passing a `NavigationController` through context, but then using it in `didMount`/`willUnmount`.
-This makes it a poor candidate for the render-prop Provider/Consumer pattern.
+* It would be nice to provide a simple way to get common selection rules (defaultTo, persistOrDefaultTo)